Olympic snatch narrow win over United to spice up IPL minor premiership race

 "I thought in the second half the boys started to play the football we're really capable of."

-Wollongong Olympic coach Matt Bailey was thrilled to see his side playing the football they have been trying to produce all season with the side shaking up the Illawarra Premier League minor premiership race with a 1-0 win over rivals Wollongong United at a wet and windy PCYC on Saturday.
+Those were the sentiments post-match from Wollongong Olympic coach Matt Bailey, who was thrilled to see his side playing the football they have been trying to produce all season in a 1-0 win over arch-rivals and league leaders Wollongong United.

 Advertisement

-After today's result, Wollongong United still sit first with a points-per-game average of 2.36.
-Olympic sit in second with a 2.13 PPG average per the restructured IPL ladder format.
+Despite the defeat, Wollongong United still sit first with a points-per-game average of 2.36.
+Olympic are second with a 2.13 PPG average per the restructured Illawarra Premier League ladder format.

-The match was a far cry from last year's nine goal thriller, but had an incredible intensity throughout, with neither team wanting to lose.
-There was a number of crunching tackles and a few altercations which made things spicy.
+The match was a far cry from last year's nine-goal thriller, but had an incredible intensity throughout, with neither team wanting to lose.
+There were a number of crunching tackles and a few altercations which made things spicy.

+United were forced into an early change with target man Dinko Terzic coming off due to injury.

 Chances were few and far between for both sides, with set-pieces the best bet.